29 Aug Back to School Safety: Drop It and Drive

-With the start of a new school year comes new safety hazards that has many parents worried, from their children walking to school to the cleanliness of school facilities.
+With the start of a new school year comes new safety hazards that have many parents worried, from their children walking to school to the cleanliness of school facilities.

-The movement encourages drivers to put down their phone in order to stop distracted driving.
+The movement encourages drivers to put down their phones in order to stop distracted driving.

 “We’re hoping this campaign can be a stepping stone to showing our children that they need to make better choices,” said Gail Lambert, organizer of this campaign.
 Lambert’s daughter, Bobbi White, was killed by a distracted driver in a construction zone on Highway 169 near Owasso last year.

 Even if you don’t have children in school, be sure to brush up on these simple safety tips!